vaibhav-rm/Bookstore-Api/README.md

 # Bookstore RESTful API

-A comprehensive RESTful API for managing books and authors in a bookstore, built with Spring Boot, JPA, and H2 Database.
+A comprehensive RESTful API for managing books and authors in a bookstore, built with Spring Boot, JPA, and H2 Database made as the final project for Elevate Labs internship.

 ## Features